-AARP’s digital privacy and security principles are intended to ensure strong consumer privacy and security protections.
+AARP’s digital privacy and security principles are intended to ensure strong and equitable consumer privacy and security protections.
 At the same time, they support beneficial uses of data that can spur innovation bringing lasting consumer change.

 Safeguard consumer choice and control—consumers should control the extent to which their personal information may be collected, analyzed, shared, and sold.

 Ensure heightened protections for sensitive data—data that are sensitive and pose significant risk to the consumer if disclosed should receive heightened privacy and security protections.